Generic Name: ranitidine (ra-NI-ti-deen)

 Ranitidine tablets are used for:

-Ranitidine tablets is a histamine H2-receptor antagonist.
+Ranitidine tablets are a histamine H2-receptor antagonist.
 It works by blocking the action of histamine in the stomach.
 This reduces the amount of acid the stomach makes, which helps to relieve symptoms of heartburn, acid indigestion, and sour stomach.

 Do NOT use ranitidine tablets if: